trilomix/GDS3D/README.txt

 6. Compiling the Code

 The compiled executables delivered in the packages should work on Windows XP, OS X Snow Leopard, Linux Kernel 2.5, and higher.
-If you are having dificulties, you can recompile the source.
+If you are having difficulties, you can recompile the source.

 For Windows:
 - Get Visual Studio